Pablo Felgueres

 Great stories drive progress

-An underestimated driver of progress is the sources of inspiration around us.
+An underestimated force of progress is the sources of inspiration around us.

 Whether a cook or a scientist, it is not the details but the individuality that connects us all.
-The ability to reason about the world and our agency to mold it.
+The ability to reason and mold the world around us.

 Inspiration from others abounds but it also quickly fades.
-Sort of a fire starter that you can summon on command but it is up to you to keep it alight.
+A fire starter that you can summon on command and it’s up to us to keep it alight.

 One of my favorite sources of inspiration is a chef, Marco Pierre White.
 His story hinges on a hardcore work ethic and simple ideas that resonate.